redux-reuse-recycle/redux-reuse-recycle/README.md

 # Redux Reuse Recycle

-Redux Reuse Recycle is a DSL that generates redux boilerplate code in a simple, easy to use syntax that allows front end developers to spend less time writing boilerplate and more time writting features.
+Redux Reuse Recycle is a DSL that generates redux boilerplate code in a simple, easy to use syntax that allows front end developers to spend less time writing boilerplate and more time writing features.

 ## Syntax